-Video marketing will be hot in 2015.
+Video marketing will be hot in 2015 and beyond.
 Here are a few signs of a new year of video marketing:

 Socialbakers, an analytics firm which tracks brands posting videos on Twitter, found that 82% of brands still share YouTube videos on Twitter while 16% use the native Twitter video app or Vines.
 But, and this is what is important to you, 70% of video retweets and favorites are Vine videos (not YouTube videos).